-The Eden Project is a 40-acre swath of Cornwall that is a testimony to the inter-connectivity of all life on our planet.
+The Eden Project is a 40-acre swath of Cornwall in England that is a testimony to the inter-connectivity of all life on our planet.
 At the heart of this enormous eco attraction are a tropical biome that encompasses four acres and a Mediterranean biome that spans 1.6 acres.

 Once a derelict quarry seeping mineral waste, the site was transformed into a world class homage to horticulture and the human spirit.
 First conceived of in 1995 by co-founder Sir Tim Smit, the Eden Project is intended as a symbol of optimism and a call to action.
 Since its opening in 2000, it has educated millions on the symbiotic story of nature and mankind.
 The Eden Project employs 400 core staff, approximately 200 seasonal employees and about 150 volunteers.